mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## What is a MapReduce Job
 Job − A program is an execution of a Mapper and Reducer across a dataset.
-A MapReduce job will have the following components:
+Minimally, a MapReduce job will have the following components:

 * Input path: identifies input directories and files
 * Output path: identifies a directory where the outputs will be written